unhcr-dataviz/rmsdown/README.md

 ## Contribution

-Contributions to `cccmdown` are highly valued.
+Contributions to `rmsdown` are highly valued.
 If you have suggestions, uncover bugs, or envision new features, kindly submit an [issue on GitHub](https://github.com/unhcr-dataviz/rmsdown/issues).
 To contribute code, don’t hesitate to fork the repository and create a pull request.